pspete/psPAS/docs/collections/_commands/New-PASSession.md

 Authenticates to Privilege Cloud Shared Services using an API Service User, specifying individual URL values for Identity & Privilege Cloud tenants.

 ### EXAMPLE 28

 ```
 New-PASSession -IdentityTenantURL https://SomeTenantName.id.cyberark.cloud -PrivilegeCloudURL 'https://XYZ789.privilegecloud.cyberark.cloud' -Credential $Cred -IdentityUser
 ```

-Authenticates to Identity Shared Services using an Identity User and provides authenticated session to associated Privileged Cloud environment.
+Authenticates to Identity Shared Services using an Identity User and provides authenticated session to associated Privilege Cloud environment.

 Requires IdentityCommand module to be installed for authentication flow to complete.

 See: Get-Help IdentityCommand

 ### EXAMPLE 29

 ```
 New-PASSession -TenantSubdomain YourTenantName -Credential $Cred -IdentityUser
 ```

-Authenticates to Identity Shared Services using an Identity User and provides authenticated session to associated Privileged Cloud environment.
+Authenticates to Identity Shared Services using an Identity User and provides authenticated session to associated Privilege Cloud environment.

 Assumes a Shared Services URL of https://YourTenantName.id.cyberark.cloud